cockroachdb/docs/v1.1/parallel-statement-execution.md

 toc: false
 ---

-CockroachDB supports parallel execution of multiple independent [`INSERT`](insert.html), [`UPDATE`](update.html), [`UPSERT`](upsert.html), and [`DELETE`](delete.html) statements within a single transaction.
-Parallel execution of SQL statements reduces the overall execution time of multiple SQL statements.
+CockroachDB supports parallel execution of independent [`INSERT`](insert.html), [`UPDATE`](update.html), [`UPSERT`](upsert.html), and [`DELETE`](delete.html) statements within a single [transaction](https://www.cockroachlabs.com/docs/dev/transactions.html).
+Executing such statements in parallel reduces their overall execution time.

 <div id="toc"></div>

 ## Why Use Parallel Statement Execution

-To maintain strong consistency across a globally-distributed cluster, CockroachDB replicates writes using the [consensus protocol](https://www.cockroachlabs.com/blog/consensus-made-thrive/).
-The protocol requires majority of replicas to agree on a write before committing it.
-Thus writes to CockroachDB require coordination between globally-distributed nodes.
-Communication between these nodes takes time and contributes to communication latency.
+To maintain strong consistency across a globally-distributed cluster, CockroachDB replicates writes using the Raft [consensus protocol](https://www.cockroachlabs.com/blog/consensus-made-thrive/), which requires majority of replicas to agree before a write is committed.
+Replicas always live on separate nodes, and communication between these nodes takes time.
 Executing SQL statements sequentially, as in traditional SQL engines, leads to higher cumulative communication latency.

-Parallel execution of statements can help reduce the communication latency.
-With parallel statement execution, multiple SQL statements within a transaction are executed at the same time, thereby reducing the aggregate latency over multiple SQL statements.
+With parallel statement execution, however, multiple SQL statements within a transaction are executed at the same time, thereby reducing the aggregate latency over multiple SQL statements.

 ## How Parallel Statement Execution Works

 SQL statements within a single transaction can be executed in parallel if the statements are independent.
-CockroachDB considers SQL statements within a single transaction to be independent if they operate on independent tables and their execution can be safely reordered without affecting their results.
+CockroachDB considers SQL statements within a single transaction to be independent if their execution can be safely reordered without affecting their results.

 Normal execution of SQL statements returns a return value immediately from the server.
 After the return value is received, the next SQL statement is executed.
 Appending the `RETURNING NOTHING` clause with SQL statements prevents the server from sending return values and allows CockroachDB to execute the statements in parallel.
 Thus to execute statements in parallel, append the `RETURNING NOTHING` suffix to the SQL statements.